 Although COPT has a large land bank, much of it is in areas where incremental demand for office space is unlikely to materialize anytime soon.
 In the meantime, the land is a sunk cost earning no immediate cash return.

 In the recent low-rate environment, investors may have bid up prices of other sources of yield, such as REITs.
 There is risk that capital will flow out of REITs should interest rates rise in the future, pressuring asset values.
 Read more

 COPT's historical capital-allocation decisions have been mixed.
 The firm has delivered outstanding total shareholder returns averaging roughly 15% since its 1995 initial public offering, beating the return on the S&P 500 by roughly 2 times over Read more

 Corporate Office Properties Trust owns properties mainly in suburban office parks.
-It recently had 210 consolidated properties with approximately 19 million square feet Read more
+It recently had roughly 200 properties with approximately 19 million square feet of space, Read more